Connect with others who understand.

 Cooking Tips

-Members of MySpondylitisTeam and others with arthritis have shared their tips for cooking and preparing food despite arthritis pain.
-If you live with a partner, family, or roommates, don’t be afraid to ask them for assistance in the kitchen and whether they would like to split cooking responsibilities with you.
+If you live with a partner, family, or roommates, don’t be afraid to ask them for assistance in the kitchen.
+They may also be interested in splitting the cooking responsibilities with you.

 There are also cooking tools designed to make preparing healthy meals easier and quicker.
-“I’m thankful for the crockpot.
+“I’m thankful for the Crock-Pot.
 It makes meal prep a breeze and saves energy.
-Just dump in your ingredients, turn it on, and sit back down,” wrote one member.
+Just dump in your ingredients, turn it on, and sit back down,” wrote one MySpondylitisTeam member.

 Cleaning Tips

-Cleaning is another household activity that may be difficult to manage with spondylitis symptoms.
+Cleaning is another household activity that may be challenging with spondylitis symptoms.
 Some cleaning tips include:

 • Clean the house one room at a time.
 Rest when you get tired.

-• Keep cleaning products in the bathrooms and kitchen so you won’t need to carry them around the house.
-Or, try using a wheeled cart to transport cleaning supplies.
+• Keep the same cleaning products in each bathroom and in the kitchen, so you won’t need to carry them around the house.
+You can also try using a wheeled cart to transport cleaning supplies.

-Because the main symptoms of spondylitis are pain and stiffness in the back, joints, and neck, tips for pain relief and management are valuable.
-Members of MySpondylitisTeam often discuss the ways they cope with spondylitis pain, in addition to following medical advice and using other treatment options.
+Since the main symptoms of spondylitis are pain and stiffness in the back, joints, and neck, tips for pain relief and management are valuable.
+Members of MySpondylitisTeam often discuss the ways they cope with spondylitis pain, in addition to following medical advice and their treatment plan.

 Heat Therapy

-If you don’t have access to a hot tub at a local pool or gym, a warm bath or shower at home can be just as beneficial for pain relief.
+If you don’t have access to a hot tub at home or at a local pool or gym, a warm bath or shower can be just as beneficial for pain relief.
 A warm bath with Epsom salts helps soothe joint and muscle aches.

 Cold Therapy